 - Add chopped spinach and mix well until all the spices are incorporated.

 - Cover and cook for 3-5 minutes until spinach withers and is cooked.

-- Add mustard powder, mix well and turn off the heat.
+- Add mustard powder, mix well, turn off the heat.
 Keep it covered and let it sit for 5-10 minutes.
 Spinach will continue to cook in the steam generated.

 - Tastes great with biryani, pulao and also with white rice.
-This can be served as dip.
+You use it as dip.

-- I used baby spinach but bunch spinach can also be used for this recipe.
-I prefer baby spinach as it is pre washed and all I need to do is chop it and use it.
+- I used baby spinach but bunch spinach also works.
+I prefer baby spinach as it is pre washed and all I need to do is chop and use.

-- I cooked onion along with spinach to diffuse the strong raw onion flavor.
-If one prefers, can skip that step and add the raw onions to yogurt.
-Raw onions also also tastes excellent in spinach raita.
+- I cook onion along with spinach to diffuse the strong raw onion flavor.
+If you prefer raw onions, skip that step and add the raw onions to yogurt.
+Raw onions also tastes excellent in spinach raita.
 The only problem with doing so is the bad breath from onion after eating it.